urbanspectra-nyc/crypto-jumpstart-2024/docs/barter-options.md

 ## Barter Options

-- I aheva lways been interested in [barter](https://en.wikipedia.org/wiki/Barter) and [guilds](https://en.wikipedia.org/wiki/Guild).
+- I have always been interested in [barter exchanges](https://en.wikipedia.org/wiki/Barter) [food co-ops](https://en.wikipedia.org/wiki/Food_cooperative), as well as [guilds](https://en.wikipedia.org/wiki/Guild).

-- There are many types of barter options to consider prior to spending any money.
+- At its core, barter is a cashless trade of either products and or swervices.

 - There are at least two parties involved in all barter trades.

-- At its core, barter is a cashless trade of either products and or swervices.
+- There are many types of barter options to consider prior to spending any money.

 - Barter trades can be:
   - one-offs